-GO e-Bike 60 e-Bike Strategic objective Key focus areas Actions Critical Success Factor GO e-Bike will add to the region's active User numbers and monitoring impact from hubs Cooperation from hub partners travel facilities, delivering more E Website promotion and user campaign "Do the Ride Thing" Availability of funding sustainable and healthier transport solutions for people.
-Seek additional funding opportunities for further e-bike hubs Availability of funding Thistle Assistance Card & Арр Strategic objective Key focus areas Actions Critical Success Factor provide a door-to-door to-door journey planner Create an app-based door- to-door journey planner with the aim of making Work with 5 Can Do competition winners to develop phase 2 concepts.
-Development of a working journey planning tool. public transport more accessible for disabled and older people. public transport more accessible to all.
-Work with transport operators Increased usage of website/social media Develop awareness of Thistle Assistance Develop new training tool for operators Increased awareness amongst public Programme Utilise new branding, website and social media Increased awareness/use amongst transport operators.
+GO e-Bike Impact Strategic objective Key focus areas Actions Critical Success Factor GO e-Bike will add to the region's active Support GO e-Bike Hubs Increase user numbers and monitor impact from hubs Cooperation from hub partners travel facilities, delivering more sustainable and healthier transport solutions for people.
+Increase programme reach and awareness in region Undertake successful Website promotion and user campaign "Do the Ride Thing."
+Demonstrate extent of successful promotion.
+Availability of funding Development of all forms of e- bikes use across the region Secure additional funding opportunities for further e-bike hubs Availability of funding Thistle Assistance Card & App Impact Strategic objective Key focus areas Actions Critical Success Factor The Thistle Card App will provide a door-to-door journey planner making public transport more accessible for & £ Create an app-based door-to-door journey planner with the aim of making public transport more accessible to all.
+Deliver prototype with Phase 2 funding with developer Sentireal & project team.
+Work with transport operators to secure successful implementation of journey Working prototype delivered for procurement.
+Key stakeholders engaged and participating. disabled and older people.
+Develop new training tool for transport operators.
+Use new branding, website and planning tool.
+Link development of journey planner to MaaS transport operators and social media public.

-Real Time Passenger Info Real Time Passenger Information (RTPI) Impact Strategic objective Key focus areas Actions Critical Success Factor RTPI makes public transport more accessible and reliable.
-The provision of realtime information contributes to tackling a declining bus patronage in the SEStran region. Ė, £ SEStran will be working with City of Edinburgh Council to develop a new content management system that will improve the public facing regional screen network.
+Develop awareness of Thistle Assistance Programme Real Time Passenger Inf Impact Strategic objective Key focus areas Actions Critical Success Factor RTPI makes public transport more accessible and reliable.
+The provision of realtime information contributes to tackling a declining bus patronage in the SEStran region. Ė, £ City of Edinburgh Council to develop a new content management system that will improve the public facing regional screen network.
 Work with CEC and developers to design a new CMS interface.
 Integrate key regional operators into the new system.
 Test new system and role across the region via the digital screen network and other interfaces.
-Cooperation from CEC, CMS procurement process and integration of regional operators.
-More screens operational in SEStran region.
-Active Travel Programme es Impact Strategic objective Key focus areas Actions Critical Success Factor The active travel projects contribute to the development of a (a) Coordinate new strategic cross-boundary study Identify plan for prioritised routes throughout region Partnerships with Local Authorities regional cycle network, with a particular focus Design Projects 100% funded Deliver project within budget Collaboration with consultants on cross-boundary routes Support sustainable cross boundary projects Deliver project within budget Collaboration with consultants Increase Active Travel reach Utilise funding opportunities from SG for further project opportunities Availability of funding Cycle Training and Devel opment Impact Strategic objective Key focus areas Actions Critical Success Factor
+Promote new system with key stakeholders.
+Cooperation from CEC, CMS procurement process and regional operators.
+Wider distribution and uptake/use of RTPI across the region.
+Active Travel Programm ies Impact Strategic objective Key focus areas Actions Critical Success Factor The active travel projects contribute to the development of a £ © Coordinate development of the new strategic cross-boundary study Identify plan for prioritised routes throughout region Successful partnerships with Local Authorities regional cycle network, with a particular focus Design Projects 100% funded Deliver project within budget Collaboration with consultants on cross-boundary routes Support sustainable cross boundary projects Deliver project within budget Collaboration with consultants Use funding opportunities from SG for further project opportunities Availability of funding